astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

-First, we fetch the users when the view is loaded.
-We do this via the `Account` instance which was configured during login.
+First, we fetch the users when the view loads.
+We do this via the `Account` instance configured during login.
 We store the users in a `users` property and reload the table view.

 Let's see how we configure the table cells: